 B. Cornelius was waiting with his household.
 Why were they waiting?
 What were they waiting to hear?
 Waiting to hear words: “Whereby he and his entire house might be saved,” Acts 10:6; Acts 10:22; Acts 10:32-33; Acts 11:12-14.

-3. Cornelius rehearses to Peter his vision and talk with the angel of God, Acts 10:29-33.
+3. Cornelius rehearses to Peter his vision and talks with the angel of God, Acts 10:29-33.
 Peter asks: “Therefore came I unto you without gainsaying, as soon as I was sent for: I ask therefore what intent ye have sent for me?”
 See Acts 10:29.

 a.
 Angel’s visit: “Four days ago I was fasting until the hour; and at the ninth hour I prayed in my house, and, behold, a man stood before me in bright clothing.”

 b.
 God’s approval: “And said: Cornelius, thy PRAYER IS HEARD, and thine alms are had in remembrance in the sight of God.”
-The God that has sent me; He has heard your prayer; and remembers your many acts of charity unto the people.
+The God that has sent me He has heard your prayer and remembers your many acts of charity unto the people.

 c.
 Angel’s words: “Send therefore to Joppa, and call hither Simon, whose surname is Peter; he is lodged in the house of one Simon a tanner by the sea side: who, when he cometh, shall speak unto thee.”
-He shall speak unto thee God’s words.
+He shall speak unto thee (you) God’s words.

 d.
-My actions: “Immediately therefore I sent to (for) thee; and thou hast well done that thou art come.”
+My actions: “Immediately, therefore, I sent to (for) thee, and thou hast well done that thou art come.”
 You made good time getting here.

 1. The message of Jesus.
 Peter says: “The word, which God sent to the children of Israel, preaching peace through Jesus Christ – He is the Lord of all - that the word you know which was proclaimed throughout all Judea, and began from Galilee after the baptism which John preached.
-How God anointed Jesus of Nazareth with the Holy Spirit and with power, who went about doing good and healing all whom were oppressed by the devil, for God was with Him...
-To Him all the prophets witness that, through His name, whoever believes in Him will receive remission of sins,” Acts 10:36-43; Zechariah 12:1; John 1:29 and Luke 24:44-47.
+How God anointed Jesus of Nazareth with the Holy Spirit and with power, who went about doing good and healing all oppressed by the devil, for God was with Him...
+To Him, all the prophets witness that, through His name, whoever believes in Him will receive remission of sins,” Acts 10:36-43; Zechariah 12:1; John 1:29 and Luke 24:44-47.

 3. The preacher’s work is to proclaim the gospel, Romans 10:13-17.